-Disabled Access: Our school is fully accessible to people with disabilities with exterior ramps to all main entrances and the majority of classrooms. iBoards can be optimised for partially sighted pupils and, where necessary, we make use of specific audio technology in order to assist children with hearing impairments
+Our school is fully accessible to people with disabilities with exterior ramps to all main entrances and the majority of classrooms. iBoards can be optimised for partially sighted pupils and, where necessary, we make use of specific audio technology in order to assist children with hearing impairments.
+We are now able to make use of a variety of apps on our iPads to support children with a varying range of needs.

 At Knutton St Mary’s C of E Academy we pride ourselves on developing the individual.
 This encompasses all children, including those with special educational needs (SEN).
 Please find to follow an information report on what to do should you feel your child has special educational needs, what we will do if we feel your child has SEN and how we support all children with SEN at Knutton St Mary’s Academy.